vmilkovic/javascript_novice_to_ninja/README.md

 # javascript_novice_to_ninja
-sitepoint book Javascript novice to ninja
+Sitepoint book Javascript Novice To Ninja